deansher/Cy/README.md

 ==

-A language and platform designed from the ground up for Learnable Programming (as envisioned by Bret Victor) and for "social synergy" -- achieving a strong network effect that amplifies the contributions of individual developers.
+A language and platform designed from the ground up for Learnable Programming (as envisioned by Bret Victor) and for "coding synergy" -- achieving a strong network effect that amplifies the contributions of individual developers.

 Cy aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.